aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-management/default-properties/_index.md

 - convert mpp to pdf
 schemas:
 - type: TechArticle
-  headline: Load MPP File in Java Using Aspose.Tasks API – Manage Project Properties
+  headline: Load Project Files in Java and Manage Project Properties
   description: Learn how to load an MPP file in Java and manage project properties
     with Aspose.Tasks, including setting default properties and converting formats.
   dateModified: '2026-05-31'